Jan van Speyk

-Jan Carel Josephus van Speyk (31 January 1802 – 5 February 1831) was a Dutch naval lieutenant commander with the United Netherlands Navy who became a hero in the Netherlands for his opposition to the Belgian Revolution.
+Jan Carel Josephus van Speyk (31 January 1802 – 5 February 1831) was a Royal Netherlands Navy officer who became a public hero in the Netherlands for his opposition to the Belgian Revolution.

 Life

 Early life

 Born in Amsterdam in 1802, Van Speyk was orphaned at the age of 10.
-When he was 18 years old, he joined the United Netherlands Navy and served in the Dutch East Indies from 1823 to 1825.
-He successfully attacked Bangka and Java, which earned him the nickname "Terror of the Bandits" (Schrik der Roovers).
+When he was 18 years old, he joined the Royal Netherlands Navy and served in the Dutch East Indies from 1823 to 1825.
+He engaged in anti-piracy operations in Bangka and Java, which earned him the nickname "Terror of the Bandits" (Schrik der Roovers).

-When the Belgian Revolution began, Van Speyk was given command of a gunboat.
+When the Belgian Revolution began, Van Speyk was given command of Gunboat No. 2.
 Van Speyk despised the Belgian independence movement, and he said he would rather die "than become an infamous Brabander".

 Death

 On 5 February 1831, a gale blew his gunboat into the quay at the port of Antwerp.
 The Belgians quickly stormed his ship, demanding Van Speyk haul down the Dutch flag.
 Rather than surrender his ship, he fired a pistol (some versions say he threw a lighted cigar) into a barrel of gunpowder in the ship's magazine.
 According to legend he shouted, "I'd rather be blown up then".
 The number of Belgians killed is unknown, though it probably numbered in the dozens.
 Twenty-eight of his 31 crewmen also perished in the blast.